ISN'T

 I know I did not love you then.

-I was young and foolish, looking for excitement,
+I was young and foolish, looking

 and you were so appealing.